Yaroslav Hunka scandal: Yaroslav Hunka

-Yaroslav Ilkovych Hunka (Ярослав Ількович Гунька; Jarosław Hunka; born March 19, 1925) is a Ukrainian-Canadian World War II veteran of the 14th Waffen Grenadier Division of the SS (1st Galician)—abbreviated (Note: from the German name 14.
+Yaroslav Ilkovych Hunka (Ярослав Ількович Гунька; Jarosław Hunka; born 19 March 1925) is a Ukrainian-Canadian World War II veteran of the 14th Waffen Grenadier Division of the SS (1st Galician)—abbreviated (Note: from the German name 14.
 SS-Freiwilligen Division "Galizien" (14th SS-Volunteer Division "Galicia"), which was the unit's name prior to 1944) as SS Galizien—a military formation of Nazi Germany.
 (Note: It was renamed the First Ukrainian Division before its surrender in 1945.)
 Hunka was born in Urman, Second Polish Republic (now Ukraine).
 In 1943, Hunka volunteered to join SS Galizien at 18 years old.
 According to Hunka, his reason for enlisting was following the call of the Ukrainian Central Committee to fight for the idea of "Unified Ukraine".
 During his time in the unit, he was photographed training in Munich and Neuhammer (present day Świętoszów).
+He received the rank of Rottenführer.

 In 1944, Hunka was deployed into combat against Red Army forces on the Eastern Front of World War II.
 Dominique Arel, the chair of Ukrainian studies at the University of Ottawa, told CBC News that thousands of Ukrainian volunteers had been drawn to the division, and that many aspired doing so could help attain Ukrainian independence from the Soviet Union.
 According to Arel, it was "difficult to determine" whether specific groups of the division took part in atrocities, but he said that by the time Hunka's unit reached the front, German operations relating to the Holocaust would have ended in that area.
 He said, however, that the SS Galizien had been implicated in the killing of Polish civilians.
-In his memoir, Hunka referred to the Wehrmacht as "mystical German knights".
+In his memoir, Hunka referred to the Wehrmacht as "mystical German knights who give 'bullets' to the hated cowards", referring to fleeing Polish soldiers and civilians.